NatNight99/02-first_impression/index.md

 - The project was left with an open ending but with a lot of illustrations left to be animated
 - And for that, I have decided to continue and make this into my Bachelot work
 - Watch the whole short here: https://www.youtube.com/watch?v=OsIBCO0sSIc
-* Mr. Acornie is a little oak pixie, who lives peacefully in a little forest.
-But that all changes.
-On one fatefull day, a terrible evil with sharp teeth and two shoelaces walks into his life.
-Will he win his fight for survival?
-Or will the terrifying shoe devore him alive?
-We will see…

 ### Cat’s life ("Under The Cat’s Weather")